autumnblue/Rhino-2/PROJECT_STRUCTURE.md

 # Project structure and architecture

 A project of such size needs to be built with strict conventions to keep it healthy every moment of time.
-To make that every programmer of a team needs to know where and how to implement one or another feature.
+To solve that every programmer of a team needs to know where and how to implement one or another feature.
 Every programmer who knows the basics of React/Redux asks a question "OK, but what if I need to do X?
 Where and how should I do that?".
 The new structure gives a answer on 99.9% of all questions of this kind.

 ## The Redux store